Paris, Texas (film): Critical response

 Roger Ebert gave the film four out of four stars, writing: "Paris, Texas is a movie with the kind of passion and willingness to experiment that was more common fifteen years ago than it is now.
 It has more links with films like Five Easy Pieces and Easy Rider and Midnight Cowboy than with the slick arcade games that are the box-office winners of the 1980s.
 It is true, deep, and brilliant".
 Varietys Holly Willis praised the cinematography and credited Wenders for a worthy European portrait of the U.S. Vincent Canby of The New York Times wrote, "The film is wonderful and funny and full of real emotion as it details the means by which Travis and the boy become reconciled.
 Then it goes flying out the car window when father and son decide to take off for Texas in search of Jane".
 David Denby criticized Paris, Texas in New York, calling it "lifeless" and a "fiasco".
 Texas Monthly boasted Paris, Texas was "The hottest Texas town in France", noting Le Monde placed a rave review of the film on its first page.
-"Paris, Texas is no landmark film.
-It has wonderful things in it, but it's also severely flawed," wrote Jay Carr in 1984 in The Boston Globe, describing Kinski as "spectacularly miscast".
+For The Boston Globe, Jay Carr wrote: "Paris, Texas is no landmark film.
+It has wonderful things in it, but it's also severely flawed", calling Kinski "spectacularly miscast".

 It has had an enduring legacy among critics and film aficionados as a cult classic.
 In 2015, Guy Lodge of The Guardian named it a favorite Palme d'Or-winner, while Texas Monthly included it in its Best Texas Movies list for its depiction of Marathon, Texas.
 The same year, Paris, Texas appeared on a posthumous list of Akira Kurosawa's 100 favorite movies.
 In 2016, Entertainment Weekly also included it in The 25 Best Texas Movies, while The Texas Observer critic Michael Agresta said it created "a certain flavor of Texas cool".
 The same year, The Hollywood Reporter named it the 44th-best Palme d'Or-winner to date.
 In 2024, IndieWire named the film the 15th-best winner to date.

-On the review aggregator website Rotten Tomatoes, Paris, Texas holds an approval rating of 95% based on 59 reviews.
+On the review aggregator website Rotten Tomatoes, Paris, Texas holds an approval rating of 95% based on 58 reviews.
 The website's critics consensus reads, "A quiet yet deeply moving kind of Western, Paris, Texas captures a place and people like never before (or after)."
 Metacritic, which uses a weighted average, assigned the film a score of 81 out of 100, based on 13 critics, indicating "universal acclaim".